About Aspiring Expats

 I’ve experienced numerous types of outstanding moments:

-• From awe-inspiring, like hiking the Great Wall of China or being on safari in South Africa, to rejuvenatory, such as catching myself again in the Greek Islands or on a Yucatán beach.
+• From awe-inspiring, like hiking the Great Wall of China or being on safari in South Africa, to restorative, such as catching myself again in the Greek Islands or on a Yucatán beach.

 • From attending folkloric festivals like Oktoberfest or the Running of the Bulls, to going to global sporting celebrations including World Cups and Olympics.